 News of Durga reached Mahisha.
 “She shall be my queen,” declared the buffalo demon.
 He ordered his two generals to fetch her.
 After listening to the marriage proposal, the mighty goddess said nothing; instead, she swung her sword in one grand sweep and cut off their heads.

-Enraged, Mahisha send a hundred demons armed with bows, arrows, spears and swords to capture Durga.
+Enraged, Mahisha sent a hundred demons armed with bows, arrows, spears and swords to capture Durga.
 She cut off their heads.

 Humiliated, Mahisha attacked Durga and the great battle began.
 Her lion’s thunderous roars shook the physical, mental, and spiritual worlds.
 Oceans boiled and surf poured over the land.
 Continents tore from their granite foundations as whole new chains of mountains rose; older ranges crumbled, cracked, and gave way to dust in a thousand landslides.
 The demon rushed towards her again and again, sometimes as a buffalo, sometimes as a lion, sometimes as an elephant.
 She hurled weapon after weapon at him, but each time he managed to rise up undefeated.